2018–19 Slovak Extraliga season

 The 2018–19 Slovak Extraliga season was the 26th season of the Slovak Extraliga, the highest level of ice hockey in Slovakia.

-HK Orange 20 is a project to prepare the Slovakia junior ice hockey team for the IIHF World U20 Championship.
+During the season, HK Orange 20 was created as a project to prepare the Slovakia junior ice hockey team for the IIHF World U20 Championship.
 The team does not play a complete regular season and cannot advance to the playoffs or get relegated.
 Since the 2018–19 season, the league also includes two teams from Hungary.

 Regular season

 Standings

 Each team played 55 games, playing each of the other eleven teams five times.
 Points were awarded for each game, where three points are awarded for winning in regulation time, two points for winning in overtime or shootout, one point for losing in overtime or shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finishes with the most points was crowned the league champion.